haljoumaa/SAR-Academy/README.md

 - Business model exploration (B2G and institutional licensing)
 - Cost-efficiency analysis for SAR training deployment

-A SAR practitioner on the team conducted 50+ interviews with public and private sector leaders.
+A SAR practitioner on the team conducted 50+ interviews with public and private sector trainers, operators, and leaders.
 Meetings with the Norwegian Armed Forces and Police stakeholders confirmed institutional interest and a willingness to stay informed on future iterations.

 > These findings confirmed strong demand for AI-supported SAR training, revealed inefficiencies in existing training workflows, and underscored the platform’s potential for national-scale institutional deployment.